 There’s a long-standing debate about which platform is cheaper to run overall.

-Not everyone is in agreement, so I’ll break down the typical costs you should expect to see with both (depending upon which features you want to activate).
+Not everyone agrees, so I’ll break down the typical costs you should expect to see with both (depending on which features you want to activate).

 The cost to set up a WordPress.org blog